USNavalResearchLaboratory/cxxplot/README.md

 target_link_libraries( mytargetname PRIVATE cxxplot::cxxplot )
 ```

-A complete standalone example that can be used as a starting point can be found in [101_cmake_fetchcontent](examples/101_cmake_fetchcontent).
+A standalone example that can be used as a starting point can be found in [101_cmake_fetchcontent](examples/101_cmake_fetchcontent).

 ## If installed in your system
-If cxxplot is installed in your system, by your system's package manager or by either following [these instructions](#Compiling-from-source), the following snippet will allow linking to cxxplot v 0.4.1 and above:
+Suppose cxxplot is installed in your system by your package manager or by following [these instructions](#Compiling-from-source).
+In that case, the following snippet will allow linking to cxxplot v 0.4.1 and above:
 ```cmake
 ...
 find_package( cxxplot 0.4.1 REQUIRED ) # Modify the version or omit the version altogether ...
 target_link_libraries( mytarget PRIVATE cxxplot::cxxplot )
 ```
-A complete standalone example that can be used as a starting point can be found in [102_cmake_findpackage](examples/102_cmake_findpackage).
+A standalone example that can be used as a starting point can be found in [102_cmake_findpackage](examples/102_cmake_findpackage).

 # Example plots
 <div align="center">